-2. Complete all related major support courses which include: mathematics, physics, anatomy and physiology, and chemistry with a minimum of a C average (2.0 on a 4.0 scale).
+2. Complete all related major support courses which include: statistics, physics, and chemistry with a minimum of a C average (2.0 on a 4.0 scale).

 B.S. - Major in Science Education (teacher licensure)

 Advisors: Bobby Adams and Beth L. Strecker, Ed.D.